ISL 2020-21: FC Goa's Juan Ferrando - ATK Mohun Bagan is an incredible team with lots of quality players | Goal.com

 "I'm so happy about Angulo because he has been scoring goals, but if you look at Angulo it's a process of (Alexander) Romario, Brandon (Fernandes) and all the other players.
 Of course, the last action was of Igor but there are a lot of players who can work as the number nine because when we are in attack all the players are in attack and everybody has an equal opportunity," expressed the 39-year-old manager.

-Jorge Ortiz is the only other goalscorer for Goa apart from Angulo, who also boasts of having the most number of shots - 23.
-But the Spaniard is not thinking about individual laurels and instead credited the team for his superlative performance.
+Jorge Ortiz is the only other goalscorer for Goa, apart from Angulo, but boasts of having the most number of shots - 23.
+The 28-year-old, however, is not thinking about individual laurels and instead credited the team for his superlative performance.

 "Everybody looks at these numbers but the aim is to help the team as much as possible, and if it's not me who's putting the numbers across, somebody else can do the job as well.
 We work as a team.
-If my numbers are high up there, it means that the team is working well as a unit," stated Ortiz.
+If my numbers are high up there, it means that the team is working well as a unit," Ortiz stated.